klesun/deep-assoc-completion/README.md

 ## Features description

-(for detailed usage guide go to the [docs](https://github.com/klesun/phpstorm-deep-keys/blob/master/docs/deep-keys-overview.md)
+(a bit more detailed usage guide can be found [here](https://github.com/klesun/phpstorm-deep-keys/blob/master/docs/deep-keys-overview.md))

 ### Completion from expression
 When you are going to type an associative key of a variable, like in `$user['']`, put caret between quotes and press `ctrl` + `space`.
 The plugin will analyze your code, determine what keys does `$user` have and suggest completion.
-It should become pretty intuitive when plugin can determine keys, and when it can't.
-It still has some unsupported completion sources - i'm working on them.

-The suggested completion may clash with phpstorm's built-in completion.
-In such case plugin keys will always be at the bottom and in **bold** - hit `Page Down` several times to get to them.

 ### Go To Definition
 ![Go To Definition](https://cloud.githubusercontent.com/assets/5202330/26428215/284b1988-40e9-11e7-9a44-746145c5393f.png)